-By this way, it´s possible to make extra thin backlight panels and mainly also to use LEDs even to backlight components, which weren´t designed/ accommodated for backlight (switches, …).
-Another advantage of such mounting is that even relatively densely placed LEDs don´t interfere among each other.
-In result, for example by gluing such PCB to a semi-transparent panel, it´s possible to gain a cheap and high-quality indication panel without undesired light leakage to nearest segments.
+This way, it´s possible to make extra thin backlight panels and mainly also to use LEDs even to backlight components, which weren´t designed/ accommodated for the backlight (switches, …).
+Another advantage of such mounting is that even relatively densely placed LEDs don´t interfere with each other.
+As a result, for example, by gluing such PCB to a semi-transparent panel, it´s possible to gain a cheap and high-quality indication panel without undesired light leakage to the nearest segments.

-The KPTR-3216 series intended for mounting „upside down“ is already packed(tape and reel) in the opposite position in order to make it usable for machine (pick and place) assembly.
+The KPTR-3216 series intended for mounting „upside-down“ is already packed(tape and reel) in the opposite position to make it usable for machine (pick and place) assembly.

 The KPTR-3216 series contains 15 types in all common colours (except white).

-Approximate price of majority of types is 4-8 Eur / 100 pcs.
+The approximate price of the majority of types is 4-8 Eur / 100 pcs.
 In case of serious interest, we can supply you samples for development as well as stable supplies for production.